Bio-innovation: Materials Languages

 Material languages is an artistic research project around materials that shows a huge range of possibilities and qualities of a material manufactured at a home lab.

 From different organic waste collected from own consumption, and neighbouring premises, a natural drying process is carried out, selection and processing to convert this discard into useful matter, giving it a new use and a new meaning.

-Ocloya Studio artistic and multidisciplinary study that emphasises new ideas, languages and possible solutions for the textile and fashion present that involves thinking about the past at the same time as the future.
+Ocloya Studio's artistic and multidisciplinary study emphasises new ideas, languages and possible solutions for the textile and fashion present that involves thinking about the past at the same time as the future.

-Starting from the research of each characteristic, he started experimenting with base recipes, playing with the given colour or varying it in the same manufacturing process by combining ingredients or modifying the ph of the dye.
+Starting from the research of each characteristic, she started experimenting with base recipes, playing with the given colour or varying it in the same manufacturing process by combining ingredients or modifying the pH of the dye.

 Banana peel, turmeric, avocado dye, avocado peel, orange peel, gelatine, water, cherry ink, glycerine, wax